Railway Group D 2026 – CBT Syllabus, Exam Pattern, Physical Test & Complete Selection Guide

 Topic Key Concepts

-Motion Speed, velocity, acceleration, Newton’s Laws
+Motion Speed, velocity, acceleration, Newton’s three laws, equations of motion

-Sound Propagation, frequency, wavelength, reflection, echoes
+Sound Propagation, frequency, wavelength, reflection, echo, resonance

-Light Reflection, refraction, lenses, mirrors, human eye
+Light Reflection laws, mirrors (plane and spherical), refraction, lenses, human eye

-Electricity Current, voltage, resistance, Ohm’s Law, circuits
+Electricity Current, voltage, resistance, Ohm’s Law, series and parallel circuits, power

 Force and Pressure Archimedes’ principle, Pascal’s law, atmospheric pressure